Cathedral of St Michael and St George, Aldershot: Architecture and interior

 Long and red-brick with Portland stone facings and with a tall tower topped by a red-brick spire, the church is a prominent local landmark.
-Above the main door is a relief of Saint George standing over the slain dragon.
+Above the main door is a relief of Saint George kneeling over the slain dragon.

 The yellow-brick interior has broad aisles and a wide nave of five bays of Early English style arches and a debased Romanesque clerestory of two windows above each arch.

 On the south aisle are a series of red marble tablets set in a carved Portland stone frieze commemorating members of the Royal Army Service Corps (RASC) who died on active service 1882 - 1920.
 The cathedral has many fine stained glass windows of saints and Biblical scenes by Heaton, Butler and Bayne.
 One window in the south wall of the Royal Army Service Corps Memorial Chapel is dedicated to the memory of Julia Horatia Ewing, the wife of Colonel Alexander Ewing who wrote the hymn Jerusalem the Golden.
 Mrs Ewing was an author who chronicled and illustrated the everyday life of the ordinary soldier in Aldershot.
 The reason some of the stained glass windows do not fill their niches is because these were moved to the cathedral following the closure of the Church of St Michael and St Sebastian in 1973.

 The ornate east end, with a rich 1930s mosaic on the reredos portraying the Last Supper, contrasts with the simplicity of the rest of the chancel, which was reordered to provide room for a free-standing plain altar.
 The East Window over the altar is dedicated to the men of the Royal Army Service Corps who lost their lives during the Boer War of 1899–1902.
 Tablets in the Sanctuary commemorate the 376 men who died.
 The window depicts The Ascension, The Translation of Elijah, The Crucifixion, Moses and the brazen serpent and Samson carrying off the Gates of Gaza.
 The memorial to those who fell in World War I consists of the mural decorations in the Sanctuary and Chancel.

 The Blessed Sacrament Chapel on the south side of the nave was constructed in 1998.
 The brass panels in the lower part of the screen were originally in the altar rail of the Church of St Michael and St Sebastian.
 The Lady Chapel has a particularly fine mosaic dedicated to the Army Chaplains who lost their lives in the Boer War of 1899–1902.

 The chancel furnishings are sparse and modern.
 On the south side of the chancel, the bishop's throne is a simple, substantial wooden chair, surmounted by a banner.
 The cathedral is sometimes the venue for musical concerts.